 Lunar Trailblazer should help scientists sort out the nature of water on the moon

-Early next year, a rocket is scheduled to lift off from Florida, heading for the moon.
-This rocket is to carry a spacecraft called Lunar Trailblazer, which is supposed to orbit the moon in search of water.
-Our friend Joe Palca has been talking for years with the scientist in charge of this mission, and Joe has a preview.
+Early this new year, a rocket is scheduled to lift off from Florida, headed for the moon.
+The rocket will carry a spacecraft called Lunar Trailblazer.
+It is supposed to orbit the moon in search of water.
+Our friend Joe Palca has been talking for years with the scientist in charge of this mission and has a preview.

 JOE PALCA: The moon is mostly a pretty dry place.
 But about 14 years ago, several teams of scientists found evidence that, in fact, there was some water there.